-Lawrence Arthur Colley Panton (1894-1954), born in Egremont, Cheshire, England, was a distinguished Canadian painter and educator.
+Lawrence Arthur Colley Panton (June 15, 1894 - November 22, 1954), born in Egremont, Cheshire, England, was a distinguished Canadian painter and educator.
 He moved to Canada at the age of 17 and initially worked as a bookkeeper at The Evening Telegram newspaper in Toronto.
 His early career was interrupted by his service in the First World War, where he served with the 4th Division, Signal Company from 1916 to 1919.

 L.A.C.
 Panton; The Red Barn

-After the war, Panton returned to his job at The Evening Telegram for two years before embarking on his artistic journey.
+After the war, Panton returned to his job at The Evening Telegram for two years before beginning his artistic career.
 He married Marion Pye in 1920, with whom he had a son, Charles, who was later killed in World War Two.
 Panton pursued art education at the Ontario College of Art and Central Technical School, studying under artists such as C.M.
 Manly and F.S.
 Challener.
 His growing skill in art led him to a designer role at Rous and Mann under A.H.
 Robson.

 In 1924, Panton's career took a significant turn when he began teaching art at the Central Technical School.
 He later served as the director of art at Western Technical School and then at Northern Vocational School.
 His academic career culminated in his appointment as principal of the Ontario College of Art from 1951 until his death in 1954.
 During this period, he also took a sabbatical to study mixed techniques, including tempera painting, with American artist William C. Palmer.